thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

     - name: female
       hotkey: f

-There are no restrictions on which gender you can choose so our `gender.rb` file will look like:
+Valkyries are the only role that cannot choose between both genders.
+All Valkyries are female.
+Rather than making an exception, we'll implement this in the same manner we handled race by specifying which gender you can choose in our role file.
+For each of the roles aside from Valkyrie add:

+    genders: mf

+For Valkyrie add:

+    genders: f

+Now add `:genders` to the list of `attr_reader`s in `role.rb` and create a `gender.rb` with the following:

     class Gender
+      def self.for_options(options)
+        role = options[:role]
+        all.select { |gender| role.genders.include? gender.hotkey }
+      end

-      def self.for_options(_)
+      def self.all
         DataLoader.load_file("genders").map do |data|
           new(data)
         end